AD58-3104/citbrains_bit_operations/README.md

 # citbrains_bit_operations
-Header only bit operation library for citbrains.
+Header only bit operation library for @citbrains.